Transferring Project Standards in Autodesk Revit: A Step-by-Step Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video, we'll be taking a look at the process of transferring project standards.
-Now, you don't need to open any files for this, so feel free to just sit back and listen.
-Essentially, what transferring project standards allows us to do is to bring elements from one drawing such as family types, mechanical settings, and annotation styles, from one project to another.
+In this video, we'll look at the process of transferring project standards.
+You don't need to open any files yourself, so feel free to just sit back and listen.
+Transferring project standards allows us to bring elements from one project to another such as family types, mechanical settings, and annotation styles.

 Learn Construction